 Nearly anyone can suffer a work-related lifting injury.
 While lifting injuries are more common in certain professions, even repetitive lifting of small items in office or retail settings can result in severe impairment.
 Age, fitness level, and pre-existing conditions can also contribute to injuries in professions with relatively low physical demands.

 While anyone injured performing work-related lifting should contact an attorney, professions with a notable risk of lifting injuries include:

 Lifting injuries can cause significant medical expenses, temporary or permanent disability, loss of wages, and myriad related expenses.
-Our proven workers’ compensation attorneys can help you and your family identify and pursue the benefits you need to cover your losses.
+Our proven work related injury lawyers can help you and your family identify and pursue the benefits you need to cover your losses.

 If you or your loved one suffered injury from heavy or repetitive work-related lifting, benefits may be available to assist you.
-Call or email Lowe Eklund Wakefield Co., LPA now for a free consultation regarding your rights and next steps.
+Call or email Lowe Eklund Wakefield Co., LPA now to speak with a work related injury lawyer and receive a free consultation regarding your rights and next steps.

 OAJ Advocates Circle

 Best Lawyers Best Law Firms 2020 U.S. News & World Report